Gender Equity, Sexual Misconduct and Relationship Violence Policy and Procedures

 View Naropa University's Gender Discrimination, Sexual Harassment, and Sexual Assault Grievance Procedures.

 Any person who believes that he or she has been subjected to sexual harassment is encouraged to report the harassment.
-Please report your claim directly to the Dean of Students or the Title IX Coordinator.
-The contact information for each is:
+Please report your claim directly to the Title IX Coordinator.
+The contact information the Title IX Coordinator is:

 Title IX Coordinator and Special Advisor to the President